Abandoned Flugplatz Johannisthal

 Also, the worst accident in airship travel at the time happened at Flugplatz Johannisthal in October 1913 when a Zeppelin caught fire and crashed, killing 28 people.

-The first continuous flight lasting more than 24 hours also took place there with Reinhold Böhm in July 1914.
-And another first was Amelie Beese, who trained there and became the first German woman to earn a pilot’s license.
+The first continuous flight lasting more than 24 hours also occurred there with Reinhold Böhm in July 1914.
+Another first was Amelie Beese, who trained there and became the first German woman to earn a pilot’s license.

 Berlin had some history with flights since Otto Lilienthal, a German aviation pioneer, undertook his first gliding experiments on an artificial hill called Fliegeberg.
 Today this place is called Lilienthal Park and can be visited in Lichterfelde.